2025 FIM Sand Races World Championship

-The 2025 FIM Sand Races World Championship is the 1st FIM Sand Races World Championship season.
-The series marks the first season that there has been an FIM World Championship for the Beach racing discipline.
+The 2025 FIM Sand Races World Championship was the 1st FIM Sand Races World Championship season.
+The series marked the first season that there has been an FIM World Championship for the Beach racing discipline.

 The FIM ran an FIM Sand Races World Cup in the 2023 and 2024 seasons, with British rider Todd Kellett winning both World Cup titles in the motorcycle category.
+After winning five of the six rounds, Kellett was able to be crowned as the first FIM World Champion of the discipline.

-The series is scheduled to include six rounds and be bookended by the 2025 and 2026 editions of the Enduropale du Touquet event.
+The series included six rounds and was bookended by the 2025 and 2026 editions of the Enduropale du Touquet event.

 Race calendar and results

 A provisional calendar was released on 16 January 2025.
-The championship will be contested over six rounds in Western Europe and Argentina.
+The championship was contested over six rounds in Western Europe and Argentina.